Who is Eligible

 |FHA, VA||Fannie Mae, Freddie Mac|

-Applicants who receive assistance from the California Mortgage Relief Program for COVID-related partial claim second mortgages will be responsible for any associated fees, such as recording fees.
+Applicants who receive assistance from the California Mortgage Relief Program for an existing partial claim received during or after January 2020 will be responsible for any associated fees, such as recording fees.
 These fees will be payable to the applicant’s mortgage servicer when their primary mortgage is paid off.
 Homeowners can contact their mortgage servicer for more information.

 For questions about this new eligibility expansion, please call the Contact Center at 1-888-840-2594, Monday through Friday, 8am – 6pm PST.